Manasollasa: Games, arts and leisure: Krīḍā viṁśati

 The last sub-book of the text discusses recreation through horticulture and the art of creating gardens, painting, perfumery, architecture and the training and breeding of horses, elephants, lavakki (a type of quail), and other wildlife.
 A chapter is devoted to the royal sport of hunting deer or other wild game.
 It deals with 35 ways of game hunting of deer, in addition to hunting with dogs, falconry and fishing.

 The garden design, asserts the text, should include rocks and raised mounds of summits, manicured with plants and trees of diverse varieties, artificial ponds and flowing brooks.
 It describes the arrangement, the soils, the seeds, the distance between types of plants and trees, the methods of preparing manure, proper fertilizing and maintaining the garden, which plants and trees are best planted first, when to plant others, watering, signs of overwatering and underwatering, weeds, means of protecting the garden and other details.
 Both public parks and woodland gardens are described, with about 40 types of trees recommended for the park in the Vana-krida chapter.

 Other arts and leisure activities described in the fifth sub-book include activities such as garland making and perfumery, wherein the flowers are arranged in patterns of pleasing colors and ones that delight the senses.
 The text lists types of aromatic woods, such as sandalwood and their qualities.
 The text describes the art of painting as three types — Viddha (representational), Aviddha (sketch, outline) and Bhava (narrative).
 The text includes a recipe for making various types of paints, as well as crayons for drawing, and then recommends the steps in making a drawing.

 The 12th-century text describes jewelry and make up of women including those applied to their eyelids, lashes, cheeks and forearms, mentioning styles and colors of Tilak on their foreheads.
 In jewelry, those for hair and earrings are notable.

-Reception
+Legacy

 The Manasollasa has been called an important source on socio-cultural history of medieval India, particularly for the history of food, drinks and cuisines and of sports.
 Mandakranta Bose, a professor on South Asian studies, describes the text to be of great interest because it is the earliest known text with details on dance genres in India.
 A team consisting of Bruno Nettl, a professor of music and anthropology, has called Manasollasa an enormous treatise with large sections on music, dance and other performance arts.